 Table 6-9.
-Basic Mode Control Register (BMCR), address 0x00h
+Basic Mode Control Register (BMCR), address 0x00

-Bit Bit Name Default Description

-15 RESET 0, RW/SC Reset:

-1 = Initiate software Reset / Reset in Process.
+Bit Bit Name Default Description 15 Reset 0, RW/SC Reset: 1 = Initiate software Reset / Reset in Process.
 0 = Normal operation.
 This bit, which is self-clearing, returns a value of one until the reset process is complete.
 The configuration is re-strapped.

-14 LOOPBACK 0, RW Loopback:

-1 = Loopback enabled.
+14 Loopback 0, RW Loopback: 1 = Loopback enabled.
 0 = Normal operation.
 The loopback function enables MII transmit data to be routed to the MII receive data path.

-Setting this bit may cause the descrambler to lose synchronization and produce a 500 μs "dead time" before any valid data will appear at the MII receive outputs.

-13 SPEED SELECTION Strap, RW Speed Select:

-When auto-negotiation is disabled writing to this bit allows the port speed to be selected.
+Setting this bit may cause the descrambler to lose synchronization and produce a 500 μs "dead" time" before any valid data will appear at the MII receive outputs.
+13 Speed Selection RW Speed Select: When auto-negotiation is disabled writing to this bit allows the port speed to be selected.
 1 = 100 Mb/s.
 0 = 10 Mb/s.

-12 AUTO-NEGOTIATION Strap, RW Auto-Negotiation Enable:

-ENABLE Strap controls initial value at reset.
+12 Auto-Negotiation Enable RW Auto-Negotiation Enable: Strap controls initial value at reset.
 1 = Auto-Negotiation Enabled - bits 8 and 13 of this register are ignored when this bit is set.
 0 = Auto-Negotiation Disabled - bits 8 and 13 determine the port speed and duplex mode.

-11 POWER DOWN 0, RW Power Down:

-1 = Power down.
+11 Power Down 0, RW Power Down: 1 = Power down.
 0 = Normal operation.
 Setting this bit powers down the PHY.
 Only the register block is enabled during a power-down condition.
-This bit is ORd with the input from the PWRDOWN_INT pin.
-When the active low PWRDOWN_INT pin is asserted, this bit will be set.

-10 ISOLATE 0, RW Isolate:

-1 = Isolates the Port from the MII with the exception of the serial management.
+10 Isolate 0, RW Isolate: 1 = Isolates the Port from the MII with the exception of the serial management.
 0 = Normal operation.

-9 RESTART 0, RW/SC Restart Auto-Negotiation:

-AUTO-NEGOTIATION 1 = Restart Auto-Negotiation.
+9 Restart Auto- Negotiation 0, RW/SC Restart Auto-Negotiation: 1 = Restart Auto-Negotiation.
 Re-initiates the Auto-Negotiation process.
 If Auto-Negotiation is disabled (bit 12 = 0), this bit is ignored.
 This bit is self-clearing and will return a value of 1 until Auto-Negotiation is initiated, whereupon it will self-clear.
 Operation of the Auto-Negotiation process is not affected by the management entity clearing this bit.
 0 = Normal operation.

-Table 6-9.
-Basic Mode Control Register (BMCR), address 0x00h (continued)

-Bit Bit Name Default Description

-8 DUPLEX MODE Strap, RW Duplex Mode:

-When auto-negotiation is disabled writing to this bit allows the port Duplex capability to be selected.
+8 Duplex Mode RW Duplex Mode: When auto-negotiation is disabled writing to this bit allows the port Duplex capability to be selected.
 1 = Full Duplex operation.
 0 = Half Duplex operation.

+Table 6-9.
+Basic Mode Control Register (BMCR), address 0x00 (continued)
-7 COLLISION TEST 0, RW Collision Test:

-1 = Collision test enabled.
+Bit Bit Name Default Description 7 Collision Test 0, RW Collision Test: 1 = Collision test enabled.
 0 = Normal operation.
 When set, this bit will cause the COL signal to be asserted in response to the assertion of TX_EN within 512-bit times.
 The COL signal will be deasserted within 4-bit times in response to the deassertion of TX_EN.
 6:0 RESERVED 0, RO RESERVED: Write ignored, read as 0.